 Sierra de Lujar - 1825m

 CLIMB CATEGORY - HC

 Summit elevation - 1,856M

-You can approach Sierra Lujar from a number of directions, such as from Orgiva or Castell de Ferro, but the approach coming from the Orgiva side is absolutely stunning.
-This 8 km climb, averaging 9%, was a feature in Roadtripping Sierra Nevada, where Szymon beautifully described it:
+You can approach Sierra Lujar from a number of directions, such as from Orgiva or Castell de Ferro, but the approach coming from the Castell de Ferro side is stunning.
+This 28 km climb, averaging 6%, was a feature in Roadtripping Sierra Nevada, where Szymon beautifully described it:

 "There is one place here that I keep thinking about — the antennas at the top of Sierra de Lujar.
 I haven’t spotted a road leading to them, so we haven’t yet made an approach.
 I ask locals how to get to them but they’re not sure if it is possible at all by car, let alone by bike.
 It seems that nobody goes there, but surely there must at least be an access path leading to them.
 Eventually we find an old, narrow road full of holes.
 Looks like an adventure, and a challenging one at that."

 "This steep and twisted road is usually ridden from the top, and has a reputation as a crazy descent that’s claimed its fair share of skin.
 But we decide to go in the opposite direction. "

 "The top is a false one, and after climbing another hill we reach a road.
 We don’t take any pictures with the sign at the top — no such rubbish.
 The magic mountains seem to stretch endlessly.
 By no means is that a reason for complaint.
 We get to Contraviesy, a magnificent road leading to the Alpujarras mountain ridge composed of several small hills and gentle bends. "

 The road surface is very rough, the tarmac (or lack there of) adding even more character to this memorable climb.
 After 20km you turn off the Orgiva road for the final ascent up to Sierra Lujar, for the last 8km, averaging 9%.